Roundtable: Field Service and LogisticsRoundtable: Field Service and Logistics

 ADVERTISING, DISTRIBUTION, & SALES

 Since that time, medtech field service and logistics have continued to evolve, offering increasingly sophisticated technologies for field support and even creating a lively market for third-party logistics providers.
-For this issue's roundtable discussion, MX called upon a panel of experts to provide their views about recent advances and current trends affecting medtech strategies for field service and logistics (see sidebar).
+For this issue's roundtable discussion, MX called upon a panel of experts to provide their views about recent advances and current trends affecting medtech strategies for field service and logistics (see sidebar, 'Roundtable Participants').

 MX: A decade or so ago, a lot of device companies would not have thought to consider field service and logistics a competitive business area or a profit center.
 Have most of them evolved since then?